Marliss

 Weber, MA

-Marliss has consulted with some of Alberta’s most prominent and complex organizations including the Government of Alberta, the University of Alberta, the City of Edmonton, Covenant Health, the Legal Education Society of Alberta, and the Edmonton Economic Development Corporation.
-She provides her clients with strategic communications advice and support on issues-framing and how to share social messages with the world.
-As a mentor with IABC and the Business Link, she guides the careers of new communicators and supports small business owners to help develop Edmonton’s next generation of entrepreneurs.
+Marliss has consulted with some of Alberta’s most prominent and complex organizations including the Government of Alberta, the University of Alberta, the City of Edmonton, Covenant Health, the Alberta Foundation for the Arts, and the Edmonton Chamber of Voluntary Organizations.
+She provides her clients with strategic communications advice and insight, support on issues-framing, and strategies to craft internal and external stories for clarity, reach, and impact.
+As a mentor with a number of organizations, she guides the careers of new communicators and supports small business owners to help develop Edmonton’s next generation of entrepreneurs.

 Marliss holds a Master of Arts in Communications and Technology from the University of Alberta, as well as a smattering of other degrees in literature and the arts.
 She is a GBA+ trained communicator.